Medically reviewed in January 2023

 “People usually have enough oxygen circulating in their bloodstream to buy them a good four to six minutes, providing that oxygen can be circulated through the body,” says Manohar.

+CPR stands for cardiopulmonary resuscitation, and it can be a life-saving procedure.
+Many organizations and community centers provider CPD training course.
+With CPR, you alternately push on someone's chest (called chest compressions) then breathe oxygen into their mouth to keep them alive if their heart has stopped.
 When performing compressions, push hard and fast.
 Press down at least two inches on the center of the chest at a rate of 100 to 120 beats per minute—the same tempo as the Bee Gees’ song “Stayin’ Alive.”
 Allow the chest to come back up to its normal position after each push.
-If an automated external defibrillator (AED) is available, turn on the device and follow the prompts and instructions.
-The device will determine whether an electric shock to the heart is needed.
-Otherwise, keep pushing until the person starts to breathe or move, or someone with more advanced training takes over.

-Once you’ve had SCA, you’re at high risk of having it again.
-To prevent a second attack, you’ll likely receive an implanted cardioverter defibrillator (ICD), a device that’s surgically placed under the skin in your chest or abdomen to monitor your heartbeat.
+Once you’ve had an SCA, you’re at high risk of having it again.
+To prevent a second SCA, you’ll likely receive an implanted cardioverter defibrillator (ICD), a device that’s surgically placed under the skin in your chest or abdomen to monitor your heartbeat.
 If the ICD detects a dangerous heart rhythm, it gives an electric shock to restore the heart’s normal rhythm.

 “Back in the day, we’d use medications to control arrhythmia, but we can get the same effect out of a defibrillator,” says Manohar.
 “It’s also much easier to control and comes with fewer side effects.”
 ICDs are up to 99 percent effective in stopping life-threatening arrhythmias and are the most successful therapy to treat VFib.